- Purchase the complete Expat Arrivals Frankfurt Guide (PDF)

 Frankfurt is also home to Germany's highest concentration of lawyers and, as a result, most of the world's large international law firms maintain offices in the city, including Allen & Overy, Baker & McKenzie, Clifford Chance, Freshfields Bruckhaus Deringer, Linklalters and Norton Rose Fulbright.

 Finding a job in Frankfurt

-Regardless of where one works, however, it is essential to speak some German, both to better business interaction and to smooth out social dealings.
+Speaking German is not a prerequisite for many jobs in Frankfurt, but some knowledge of the local language will certainly be beneficial to new arrivals hoping to pursue a successful career in the city, both to better business interaction and to smooth out social dealings.
 Ideally, German lessons should be taken before arrival in Frankfurt, and continued with one of the many courses available for German second language speakers in the city.

 Expats from non-EU countries and some newer EU-member states are required to have a work visa to commence employment in Frankfurt.
 This can be applied for at the German consulate in an expat's home country.
 EU nationals have the considerable advantage of not requiring a work permit in Frankfurt.

 The work culture in Germany's commercial hub is somewhat conservative.
 Expats will need to understand and incorporate elements of German business culture into their practices if they wish to be successful and make a good impression in the local workplace.

 Business culture in Germany in general is formal and efficiency in the workplace is paramount.
 Time is money – so being punctual is important.
 Once the meeting begins, Germans get straight down to business and there's little room for small talk.

 Punctuality and appearance are important, so expats should dress well and arrive at meetings fully prepared and on time.
 It's best to avoid humour, especially at first, as it can be misconstrued.
 One should expect to be asked detailed questions and have facts and figures on hand to back up what is being presented.